codetimes/gaidp-ai-dynamos/README.md

 - **Ngrok** to expose the backend publicly.

 Follow the steps below to set up and run the project.

-Open this Link to launch the application : https://aidynamo.vercel.app/
 ---

 ### Backend Setup